Chandana1509/mini_project/README.md

-The traditional method of ordering food in restaurants often involves manual interaction between customers and servers, which can be time-consuming and prone to errors.
-This process may lead to inefficiencies such as:
+Delays in Ordering: Manual order-taking can lead to long waiting times.

-Time Delays: Customers might need to wait for a server to take their orders during busy hours, resulting in long wait times.
+Order Errors: Miscommunication during manual processes often results in incorrect orders.

-Order Errors: Miscommunication or human error during manual order-taking can lead to incorrect orders, causing dissatisfaction.
+Limited Accessibility: Customers rely on servers to bring menus and take orders, causing inconvenience.

-To address these issues, the QR Code-Based Food Ordering System aims to streamline the food ordering process by leveraging technology.
-This system enables customers to access digital menus, place orders, and customize preferences using their smartphones by scanning a QR code.
+Hygiene Concerns: Traditional systems lack a contactless solution, which is especially important in the current health-conscious world.

-By implementing this system, restaurants can improve operational efficiency, enhance customer experience, and minimize human errors in order-taking.
+Solution: Our QR Code-Based Food Ordering System provides a fast, error-free, and contactless way for customers to access menus and place orders, improving efficiency and enhancing the dining experience.